saguileran/Simulation-Protocol/readme.md

 }
 ```

-Source function.
-Here we generate acoustic source, in this case a senosoidal funtions is chose with a frequency of 10 cells, this frequency can vary but with extreme values the methods start to faile.
+**Source function**.
+Here we generate an acoustic source, in this case a senosoidal funtion is chosen with a wavelenght of 10 cells, this wavelenght can vary but with extreme values (too high in comparasion with the lattice size )the system fails to reproduce the wave equation.

 ```c++
 void LatticeBoltzmann::ImposeField(int t){